Armstrong throws, runs Virginia past William & Mary, 43-0

 Armstrong, who scored on runs of 2 and 3 yards, completed 20 of 30 attempts for 336 yards.
 The Cavaliers finished with 545 total yards.

+“He’s a veteran quarterback that knows their scheme and knows their system,” Tribe coach Mike London said of Armstrong.
+“I knew he was a good football player and he proved it today.”

-It was their first shutout since they beat South Carolina 28-0 in the Belk Bowl at the end of the 2018 season.
+It was the Cavaliers first shutout since they beat South Carolina 28-0 in the Belk Bowl at the end of the 2018 season.

+“We did a really nice job with our perimeters and our depth and so everything was inside and in front and we tackled well for an opening game,” Virginia coach Bronco Mendenhall said.
+“We didn’t tackle much in fall camp and working to keep our depth as healthy as possible for a long season.
+And so that was a little bit of an unknown, except we had experienced players.”

 Virginia started slow, twice failing to convert on fourth-down short-yardage situations, but Armstrong’s first scoring run nine minutes before halftime got them started.
-He hit Henry in the left corner of the end zone with 32 seconds left in the second quarter.
+He hit Henry in the left corner of the end zone with 32 seconds left in the half.
 His pass to Starling broke the game open in the third quarter.

+“I think the first half, I was trying to push the tempo and in my mind, I was pushing it,” Armstrong said.
+“I was just moving a little too fast.”

 THE TAKEAWAY